 Baloise and UBS (with their mortgage brokerage platforms Atrium and key4) plan a strategic partnership that will give customers access to complementary services.
 The services cover the essential needs of real estate owners – from financing and hedging to maintenance.

-Baloise expands its Mobility ecosystem with the creation of the corporate start-up Parcandi, which came about as the result of an innovation campaign.
+Baloise expands its partner network in the area of mobility with the creation of the corporate start-up Parcandi, which came about as the result of an innovation campaign.
 Parcandi connects drivers looking for somewhere to park with owners of unused parking spaces.
 An app allows users to reserve parking spaces with just a few clicks.

 A world away from computer screens, presentations and Excel lists, the “Bonfire” mobile escape room was designed by Baloise to highlight the most important elements of “Simply Safe Season 2” and bring the strategy to life for employees and interested parties from outside the company.
 The game requires people to use unconventional, daring and sometimes surprising approaches to complete their task.
 The idea is also that participants will transfer these skills to the workplace.

 Baloise in Germany invests in venture capital funds PropTech1 and BitStone Capital.
 In addition to risk capital, the funds offer PropTech start-ups expertise in the traditional real estate business, the PropTech scene and venture capital, as well as a network of different investors in relevant areas.
-Participation in these funds offers interesting return options and provides a valuable foundation for the further expansion of the Home ecosystem for Baloise.
+Participation in these funds offers interesting return options and provides a valuable foundation for the further development of partnerships in the Home area for Baloise.

 In order to avoid long waiting times or unnecessarily forwarding callers to different departments, and to further optimise customer dialogue on the phone, Baloise has introduced speech-recognition software in Switzerland.
 In addition to standard German, the speech assistant also recognises Swiss-German dialects.